 "The big chill following the impact of the asteroid that formed the Chicxulub crater in Mexico is a turning point in Earth history," says Julia Brugger from the Potsdam Institute for Climate Impact Research (PIK), lead author of the study to be published in the Geophysical Research Letters.
 "We can now contribute new insights for understanding the much debated ultimate cause for the demise of the dinosaurs at the end of the Cretaceous era."

 To investigate the phenomenon, the scientists for the first time used a specific kind of computer simulation normally applied in different contexts, a climate model coupling atmosphere, ocean and sea ice.
 They build on research showing that sulfur- bearing gases that evaporated from the violent asteroid impact on our planet's surface were the main factor for blocking the sunlight and cooling down Earth.

-In the tropics, annual mean temperature fell from 27 to 5 degrees Celsius"It became cold, I mean, really cold," says Brugger.
+"It became cold, I mean, really cold," says Brugger.
 Global annual mean surface air temperature dropped by at least 26 degrees Celsius.
 The dinosaurs were used to living in a lush climate.
 After the asteroid's impact, the annual average temperature was below freezing point for about 3 years.
 Evidently, the ice caps expanded.
 Even in the tropics, annual mean temperatures went from 27 degrees to mere 5 degrees.